Cobot welding assist: when it fits, torch payload, arc-on time

 What you usually gain on the floor

 Less torch weight and awkward posture.
-Holding, squatting, and wrapping around fixtures costs bodies on long production runs.
-The arm carries the path; the welder stands where they can see the puddle and sign off—helpful for hiring and retention, not a promise to delete welders.
+Holding, squatting, and wrapping fixtures costs bodies on long runs.
+The arm carries a path you already trust; the welder stands where they can see the puddle and sign off.

 Fixtures, payload, reach—make these concrete before quote

 Fixture repeatability comes first.
 Wild gap, joint mismatch, or weak anti-distortion—no arm saves that.
 Assist fits when joint form is stable, locating is reliable, changeovers are planned.
-If every part needs a hammer and wedge, fix locating before robots.

 Payload vignettes (illustrative—weigh on site)